 - 1.1 Within the Annual Governance Statement for last year, was a requirement for the Members' Code of Conduct to be reviewed as part of this year's Action Plan. - 1.2 A report and draft Code of Conduct was considered by the Financial Scrutiny and Audit Committee on 5 July 2016 and the Broads Authority meeting on 8 July 2016.
-At those meetings comments were invited on the draft. - 1.3 Changes from the comments received were incorporated and minor corrections were undertaken.
-Review to the draft will be continued to benchmark it by comparison with other Codes of Conduct and guidance. - 1.4 The changes, other than minor corrections, are highlighted for ease of reference.
-Once finalised, the index will then be inserted. - 1.5 There will need to be an updating of the Protocol for Staff and Member Relations as well as a new Handbook for members to be introduced.
+At those meetings comments were invited on the draft.
+The Code is also due to be considered by the Financial Scrutiny and Audit Committee on 27 September 2016.
+Any further comments will be reported. - 1.3 Changes from the comments received were incorporated and minor corrections were undertaken.
+The draft was provided to the two Independent Persons and discussed with them on the 9 September 2016.
+There were no amendments needed following that discussion. - 1.4 A number of scenarios have been considered by the Monitoring Officer which have included cases reported in the public domain and as a result some amendments to the Hearings Procedure in the draft made as a consequence. - 1.5 The changes, other than minor corrections, are highlighted for ease of reference.
+Once finalised, the index will then be inserted. - 1.6 As indicated at the meeting on 8 July 2016 the Protocol for Staff and Member Relations is in the process of being updated.

-Background paper: None Author: Date of report: David Harris, Solicitor and Monitoring Officer 19th September 2016 Broads Plan Objectives: None Appendices: APPENDIX 1 - Draft Code of Conduct for Members
+Background paper: None

+Author: David Harris, Solicitor and Monitoring Officer

+Date of report: 19 September 2016

+Broads Plan Objectives: None

+Appendices: APPENDIX 1 - Draft Code of Conduct for Members
-APPENDIX 1